themagnifico/cocopi-docs/theme.md

 ## Cockpit enabled

-As COCOPi is built with Cockpit, you can also use all Cockpit helpers.
+As Cocopi is built with Cockpit, you can also use all Cockpit helpers.
 For more information on Cockpit in general, head over to the [Cockpit documentation](http://getcockpit.com/docs).

 Render a region.